-*All dimensions and weights are approximate as containers vary from manufacturer to manufacturer.
-Check out our container capacity chart for information about internal volume and storage capacity.
+All dimensions and weights are approximate as containers vary from manufacturer to manufacturer.

 What exactly can you fit inside a 20-foot shipping container?
 Perhaps more than you’d think.
 Some people turn their 150 square feet of floor space into spacious remote offices.

 Whether you're just hearing about container structures or ready to place an order, you’re probably wondering, “What should I look for when buying a conex box?”

 Cargo doors on a shipping container are the heavy-duty, weather-tight, secure swinging doors located at the end of the container.
 And when it comes to opening and closing the container, the task can be a bit challenging for a novice.

 Modified shipping containers are extremely durable.
 In fact, containers boast an impressive 25-year lifespan when properly maintained.
 Fortunately, it’s relatively easy to maintain your container.